xiaoge26/tp/docs/UserGuide.md

 2. Account Name: jenson Transaction Type: withdraw Amount: 10 Date: 26/03/2023
 ```

-### Add a savings Goal to the current account: `set-save-goal`
+### Add a savings goal to the current account: `set-save-goal`

 Adds a savings goal to the *current account*. <br />
-Will raise an alert when attempting to withdraw more than the savings goal, if attempt is before deadline
+Will raise an alert when user attempting to `withdraw` more than the savings goal, if attempt is before deadline

-Format: `set-save-goal AMOUNT` >> will then prompt the user for the deadline.
+Format: `set-save-goal AMOUNT` The app will then prompt the user for the deadline.

 * The amount to save has to be a number, -ve numbers allowed -- can be used to overwrite as no savings goal
 * Deadline entered has to be in dd-mm-YYYY format.
 No other format will be entertained by the program
-* Any error will only be displayed after the deadline is received and processed.
+* Any error will only be displayed after the deadline is received and processed

 Examples:
 ```
-save 300
+>>set-save-goal 300
->>What would be the end date for the duration of your Saving goal?
+What would be the end date for the duration of your Saving goal?
-11-11-2011
+>>11-11-2023
->>Try saving a minimum of $300 until 11-11-2011
+Try saving a minimum of $300 until 11-11-2023
->>Save Goal has been created, Have fun staying frugal!
+Save Goal has been created, Have fun staying frugal!
 ```

 ### Set a withdrawal limit: `set-wl`